-The Amazonian dolphin is categorized as vulnerable.
-Their greatest enemies are deforestation and human activities that contribute to disrupt their livelihood.
+The Amazonian dolphin is classified as vulnerable, facing significant threats from deforestation and human activities that disrupt their natural habitat and livelihood.

 Why choose Amazon Explorer?

 - With more than 20 years of experience organizing trips to remote regions of the Amazon rainforest, we are pioneers in organizing unconventional expeditions and jungle survival challenges.

 - Our team is comprised of experienced naturalists, and indigenous experts skilled in wildlife tracking and possessing a deep understanding of Amazon local traditions.